overwasher/telegram-bot/README.md

 *Disclaimer: project is in its early stages.
 Much may change relatively soon.
 Stability is not guaranteed.*

-If you are planning to host this bot yourself, you are better off using docker as updates and machine restarts will not affect this bot much.
+If you are planning to host this bot yourself, you are better off using docker as updates and machine restarts will not affect bot installed this way too much.

-For development purposes an undockerised setup is faster
+For development purposes an undockerised setup is faster.

 #### Dockerised
 1. Clone repo `git clone https://github.com/overwasher/telegram-bot.git`